 The second part of Calle Libre is the supporting programme: typically talks and tours, workshops, artist meets, live music, opening and closing parties, and more.

-The 2024 edition takes place from August 31st to September 7th with the live painting focus on Vienna’s 2nd district (Leopoldstadt) under the motto “Comm.unity”.
-This will be the 11th edition of the event.
+I don’t have 2025 dates just yet, but the previous Calle Libre took place from August 31st to September 7th with the live painting focus on Vienna’s 2nd district (Leopoldstadt) under the motto “Comm.unity”.
+That was the 11th edition of the event.

-Previous iterations of Calle Libre spread the art across the city, though the 2022 one focused on a single festival site (the event adopted more of a traditional festival character, with music, food trucks and bars on site along with the workshops and tours).
+Previous iterations spread the art across the city, though the 2022 one focused on a single festival site (the event adopted more of a traditional festival character, with music, food trucks and bars on site along with the workshops and tours).